“We want you to grow the business 15%—but no, we haven’t increased your marketing budget.”

 Analyze past marketing performance

-To get a bigger marketing budget for 2015, you must show that last year’s marketing efforts produced results—and have hard data to prove it.
+To get a bigger marketing budget, you must show that last year’s marketing efforts produced results—and have hard data to prove it.

 Begin by thinking like the C-suite.
 ROI is their motivator, so look back at last year’s marketing and break out the ROI for each key program.
 If you have concrete data, use it.
 If not, pursue informal sources of information, such as the impact on the number of leads, sign-ups, traffic, impressions, downloads and other key metrics.
 Your sales team and data analysts could be helpful resources.